doccano/doccano/README.md

 Let’s start the development server and explore it.

-Depending on your installation method, there are two options:
+Depending on your installation method, there are three options:

 #### Option 1: Running the Docker image as a Container